Reimagining Climate Action with FeliX ISE: Insights from Scenarios Forum 2025

 What Is FeliX ISE?

-FeliX ISE (Interactive Simulation Environment) builds upon the robust FeliX model, a global system dynamics tool developed by IIASA, designed to simulate complex interactions among population, economy, energy, land, food, climate, biodiversity, and more.
+FeliX Interactive Simulation Environment (FeliX ISE) builds upon the robust FeliX model, a global system dynamics-based Integrated Assessment Model (IAM) developed by IIASA, designed to simulate complex interactions among population, economy, energy, land, food, climate, biodiversity, and more.

-IIASA leads in developing this ISE as a bridge between the FeliX model and stakeholder engagement.
-It supports bottom-up scenario development, enabling diverse actors, from policy advisors and educators to industry stakeholders, to co-produce plausible climate mitigation pathways with clarity and inclusivity
+IIASA leads in developing this ISE as a bridge between the FeliX model and the non-expert audiences through innovative forms of stakeholder engagement beyond traditional approaches.
+It supports participatory scenario development, enabling diverse actors, from policy advisors and educators to industry stakeholders, to co-produce plausible and inclusive pathways for sustainable development.

 Significance in the CHOICE Project

-FeliX ISE exemplifies CHOICE’s goal of integrating actor heterogeneity and behavioral science into IAMs, making climate models more relevant, participatory, and policy-oriented.
+FeliX ISE exemplifies CHOICE’s goal of integrating actor heterogeneity and behavioral science into IAMs, making models more relevant, participatory, and action-oriented.

 Highlights from the Conference Poster Session

-The FeliX ISE poster was presented on Thursday, July 17 at 18:00, during the official poster session at Sports Hall 1 of the University of Leeds.
-The event brought together a diverse audience, including academic researchers, facilitators, educators, NGOs, and scenario developers working at the intersection of climate and societal futures.
+The FeliX ISE poster was presented on Thursday, July 17, at 18:00, during the official poster session at Sports Hall 1 of the University of Leeds.
+The event brought together a multidisciplinary audience, including academic researchers, facilitators, educators and NGOs, working to advance socio-economic scenarios to solve the most complex and interconnected challenges in our times.

 Ryan Tan’s presentation sparked strong interest from attendees, who engaged in thoughtful conversations around the tool’s potential to democratize access to integrated assessment models.
 Participants noted the clarity and responsiveness of the interface, its ability to accommodate diverse mental models, and its usefulness in fostering participatory dialogue.
-Many highlighted its relevance for teaching, policy design, and public engagement—particularly in contexts where behavior-driven change is critical to climate mitigation.
+Many highlighted its relevance for teaching, policy design, and public engagement -particularly in sectors and contexts where behavior change is critical to mitigation efforts-.
+Attendees also provided meaningful suggestions on ways to improve the tool’s engagement, usefulness, and user experience.

 Looking Ahead